 \section{Sequential Screening}

-The screening tests discussed so far, screen the dictionary once and then solve the reduced lasso problem that results.
-We hence refer to these tests as ``one-shot'' screening tests.
-These tests can perform well for moderate to large values of $\lambda/\lm$ but often fail to provide equivalent rejection performance for smaller values of $\lambda/\lm$.
+The screening tests discussed so far screen the dictionary once, then solve the reduced lasso problem.
+We hence call these tests ``one-shot'' screening tests.
+These tests can perform well for moderate to large values of $\lambda/\lm$ but often fail to provide adequate rejection performance for smaller values of $\lambda/\lm$.
 This is primarily due to the challenge of obtaining a tight region bound on $\vto$ when $\lambda/\lm$ is small.

 Alternative screening methods can help with this problem.
 For example, \cite{Ghaoui2010Safe} examined the idea of screening and solving \eqref{eq:iterW} for a sequence of instances $\{(\tv, \lambda_k)\}_{k=1}^N$ (Recursive-SAFE).
 At step $k$ the previously solved instance $(\tv, \lambda_{k-1})$ defines a bound on the dual solution of the instance $(\tv, \lambda_k)$.
 Hence the previous solution can help screen the next instance in the sequence.
 A similar idea is proposed by \cite{Tibshirani2010Strong} in the form of the Strong Sequential Rule.
 This is used to solve the lasso problem ``over a grid of $\lambda$ values''.
 In \cite{Ghaoui2011Safe}, the SAFE test for the lasso is upgraded to use a specific dome test.
-Wang et al. \cite{YunWang2013b}, examined the design of the sequence $\{y_k\}$ on the performance of sequential screening, and showed that a geometrically spaced sequences outperform both uniform sampling and one-shot screening tests in both rejection power and computation time.

-In a similar spirit, \cite{dpp2012} proposed running a homotopy algorithm to find a solution at the $K$-th breakpoint on the regularization path of $\wvo(\lambda)$.
+In a similar spirit, \cite{dpp2015} proposed running a homotopy algorithm to find a solution at the $K$-th breakpoint on the regularization path of $\wvo(\lambda)$.
 This effectively solves a sequence of lasso problems (via homotopy) to obtain a solution $\wvo_K$ at $\lambda_K>\lat$.
 The dual solution $\vto_K$ is then used to screen the instance $(\tv,\lat)$.
-This has potential advantages, but relinquishes control of the values $\lambda_k$ used to the breakpoints in the homotopy algorithm.
+This has potential advantages, but relinquishes control of the values $\lambda_k$ to the breakpoints in the homotopy algorithm.
 In the worst case the regularization path can have $O(3^\ncw)$ breakpoints \cite{MairalYu2012}.
 As a variant on homotopy, Sequential Lasso \cite{ShanLuo2012} solves a sequence of partially $\ell_1$ penalized least squares problems where features with non-zero weights in earlier steps are not penalized in subsequent steps.